timescale/docs.timescale.com-content/using-timescaledb/backup.md

 `pg_dump` and `pg_restore`.
 Physical backups may also be used with Write-Ahead Log (WAL) archiving to achieve an ongoing backup.

->:WARNING:TimescaleDB currently does not natively support a consistent restore point for multi-node environments.
-Care should be taken to ensure third-party solutions properly quiesce the environment before backing up, so that the backup point used across nodes does not have outstanding transactions.

 ## Performing Physical Backups [](physical-backups)

 For full instance physical backups (which are especially useful for starting up